floweredscarf/su25/labs/lab21/index.md

 ## A Linear Time Sort

-Before diving in, we recommend **watching [this](https://youtu.be/tWZhdFzVqXY) video** on LSD sort made by last summer's instructor and counting sort to introduce the ideas in the following sections.
+Before diving in, we recommend **watching [this](https://youtu.be/tWZhdFzVqXY) video** on LSD sort made by a past summer's instructor and counting sort to introduce the ideas in the following sections.

 Suppose we have an array of a million `String`s, but we happen to know that